Skip to main content

 Venue Family Notes

 Hyperliquid core, Hyperliquid Spot, HIP-3, HIP-4, and Lighter can expose different depth primitives.
 Keep the reconstruction code aware of venue family rather than trying to normalize every stream into one generic path.
-Use Venue Coverage and generated reference pages before sharing reconstruction code across families.
+Use Venue coverage and Endpoint Reference pages before sharing reconstruction code across families.

-Any reconstruction example should include a resync path.
-If the local book has no way to recover from a missing diff, unavailable checkpoint, or replay gap, it is a demo, not reconstruction logic a production client should trust.
-The resync path should be testable with a forced gap or closed connection, and the rebuild trigger should be documented beside the manifest.
+Every reconstruction path needs a resync path.
+If the local book cannot recover from a missing diff, unavailable checkpoint, or replay gap, do not use it as production reconstruction logic.
+Verify recovery with a forced gap or closed connection, and record the rebuild trigger beside the manifest.